Transport in Swindon: Coaches

+National Express operates service 401 from Swindon bus station towards Bristol and Heathrow.
+Megabus operates long-disatance services to a number of destinations, calling at a bus stop on the eastern edge of the town, near to the junction of the A419 and A420 inter-urban roads.
+Local operator Barnes Coaches offers day trip and tourism tickets, in addition to private hire.

 Buses

 Urban buses were introduced into Swindon in 1927, after the abandonment of the Wilts and Berks Canal.
 Operated by Swindon Corporation, they made the tram network redundant by 1929.

 Swindon Corporation Buses became Thamesdown Transport in 1974 when the council boundaries and name changed.
 Later a limited company to comply with the Transport Act 1985 with the council as a major shareholder and subsidiser, Thamesdown Transport was Swindon's largest urban bus operator.
 It was sold in February 2017 to the Go-Ahead Group and rebranded Swindon's Bus Company.

 Swindon's second oldest operator, after Thamesdown Transport, is Stagecoach West, the successor to the Swindon branch of Bristol Tramways established in 1921.
 Formerly part of the National Bus Company and operating under the name Swindon and District, it was privatised in 1986 and absorbed into the Stagecoach Group in 1993.

 The former Stagecoach Bus Depot on Eastcott Road has been approved for development as a housing site.